 On the night of January 4, 1983, Barry Beach was picked up by Monroe, Louisiana police on a misdemeanor charge of contributing to the delinquency of a minor.
 In conjunction with Barry’s arrest on this misdemeanor charge, detectives in Ouachita Parish, Louisiana were working overtime to try to solve the abduction murders of three young women, one of them the daughter of a high school principal.
 When homicide detective, Sgt.
 Jay Via ran a background check on Barry Beach, he learned about the unsolved Montana murder of Kim Nees in Montana.

-After spending several days trying to post his bail, Barry Beach’s father, Bob Beach, and uncle, Tim Beach, showed up at the Monroe law office of Paul Henry Kidd on the morning of January 8th and retained him to find out why they had been getting the runaround at the jail.
+On the morning of January 8th, after spending several days trying to post his bail, Barry Beach’s father, Bob Beach, and uncle, Tim Beach, showed up at the Monroe law office of Paul Henry Kidd and retained him to find out why they had been getting the runaround at the jail.
 When Kidd appeared at the jail to inquire about the status of his new client, he learned that Barry had signed a murder confession the night before.

 According to Detective Jay Via’s report, Barry Beach also confessed in the presence of his attorney to being involved in the three Louisiana homicides.
 Those statements have been proven false.
 All three of the homicides were determined to have been committed by others and Barry Beach was never charged in Louisiana with any of these crimes.
 As Louisiana Detective Jay Via testified, Barry Beach’s statements about the three Louisiana homicides were proven “absolutely false.”
 (Tr.
 679)

 After Barry Beach had been confined for two days at the rural minimum security detention facility known as the “pea farm,” Detective Jay Via showed up there on January 6th and questioned him briefly about the local murders.
 Barry denied involvement in these murders.
 Detective Via returned to the “pea farm” the following morning (January 7th) and escorted Barry to the parish sheriff’s office in Monroe where he placed Barry in a tiny interrogation room.